Scientific Name

 Cotyledon campanulata is native to South Africa.
 It usually grows in clumps on lower slopes and in depressions from east of Willowmore to Graaff-Reinet and the Fish River valley in the Eastern Cape province.

 Cotyledons can be divided into two groups.
-One group consists of evergreen plants with a summer growing period.
-The other group is made up of deciduous plants, splendidly magnificent with large, solid fleshy stems.
+One group consists of evergreen plants that grow in summer.
+The other group consists of deciduous plants, splendidly magnificent, with large, solid, fleshy stems.
 The second group grows during the winter and sheds its leaves during the summer.

-Cotyledons require a free-draining gritty mix and plenty of sunlight.
+Cotyledons require a free-draining, gritty mix and plenty of sunlight.
 They tolerate cool, frost-free conditions during the winter if kept dry.
 Some require pruning to maintain an attractive shape.
 Cotyledons should be kept in a sunny position.
 Follow general succulent watering procedures.
-Be careful of overwatering when they are deciduous.
+Be careful not to overwater them when they are deciduous.

 As succulents go, Cotyledons certainly are rewarding garden and indoor subjects, practically independent of irrigation in all but full desert conditions.
-However, they cannot survive poor light or bad drainage in the wet.
+However, they cannot survive in poor light or with poor drainage in wet weather.

 See more at How to Grow and Care for Cotyledon.